 Knowling we had fish for dinner we headed back to pull up the cray pots laid last night close to the beach where the pickup the bulldozer was waiting.
 We caught plenty undersize but we did get four beauties for us to snack on before dinner tonight.
 The boys spent a couple of hours filleting a great haul of fish to take home.

 According to Ocean Hunter Tarakihi belongs to the Cheilodactylidae family and are common around New Zealand.
 They are about the same size as a common, pan-sized snapper but rather more slender. … Tarakihi is from the Morwong family of fishes which includes Porae, Red Moki, Painted Moki and Red Morwong.

 Before the dinner we headed to our skipper Bills shed, he has a full functioning private bar, with all the works, bring your own alcohol works in this facility and we enjoyed a couple of hours pre-dinner drinks before going back to BBQ our fish.

-Saturday was the 29th Feb and we had desgnated be kind to Gazza day, so it turned out to be fairly boring.
-We went around to Cape Pallisor had a look the light house and he seals, then returned to the bach.
+Saturday was the 29th Feb and we had designated be kind to Gazza day, so it turned out to be fairly boring.
+We went around to Cape Palliser had a look the lighthouse and he seals, then returned to the bach.
 Ngawi has no shops but it does have two food trucks.
-One of the food trucks will batter and cook your fresh caught fish for a dollar and of course you can get chips to go with it.
+One of the food trucks will batter and cook your fresh-caught fish for a dollar and of course, you can get chips to go with it.
 We decided that would be a great meal with our fish.
-The local volunteer fire brigade opened the local community hall and sold drinks, it is in fact a licensed premises and is open on Saturday night at 5pm.
-Perfect we sat on the deck and had delicous fish and chips with cold beers.
-Fantastic end to a wonderful time in this friendly quirky little fishing village.
+The local volunteer fire brigade opened the local community hall and sold drinks, it is in fact a licensed premise and is open on Saturday night at 5 pm.
+Perfect we sat on the deck and had delicious fish and chips with cold beers.
+A fantastic end to a wonderful time in this friendly quirky little fishing village.